-The LVDS buffer has two current sources, as shown in [Figure 18](#).
+The LVDS buffer has two current sources, as shown in [Figure 37](#).
 OUT_P and OUT_N are loaded externally by a resistive load that is ideally about 100 Ω .
 Depending on whether the data is 0 or 1, the currents are directed in one direction or the other through the resistor.
+While the lower-side current source is a constant current source, the higher-side current source is controlled through a feedback loop to maintain a constant output common-mode level.
 The LVDS buffer has four current settings.
-The default current setting is 3.5mA, and provides a differential drop of about ± 350 mV across the 100 Ω resistor.